Arshianb/Meal-Like-Mom/README.md

 Something like ":anger: What can I cook for dinner with my own materials? :anger:"

 # Goal
-:boom: Find the food that fits your materials as quickly as possible
+:boom: Find the food as quickly as possible with your materials!

 ## How?
 Recipes for different foods in general categories (dinner:pizza:, lunch:poultry_leg:, breakfast:egg:, dessert:tropical_drink:, and appetizers:fries:) and finer categories, including food ingredients, help the user find the food he likes faster and easier :mag_right:.
 It can also be a good source of funding for skilled chefs to become famous with the videos they share in the program :star:, or to get an order :raised_hand:, or even to price their cooking videos :exclamation:.